 Most people are drawn to professional wealth management by the promise of superior investment returns.
-But it can be notoriously difficult for investors to find reliable figures to make comparisons from – a problem we aim to solve.
+But without peer group comparisons it can be difficult to get a true picture on performance.

 James Hoare is Managing Director at Enhance MPI, an aggregator of investment performance data from firms across the entire wealth management industry.
 Here, he reveals how the sector performed last year and indicates what investors should really expect to be achieving long term.